pricardo03/azure-docs.es-es/articles/sql-data-warehouse/sql-data-warehouse-connect-overview.md

 | [DATEFIRST][DATEFIRST] |7 |

 ## <a name="next-steps"></a>Pasos siguientes
-Para conectarse y realizar consultas con Visual Studio, consulte [Conexión a SQL Data Warehouse con Visual Studio y SSDT][Query with Visual Studio].
-Para más información acerca de las opciones de autenticación, consulte [Autenticación en Azure SQL Data Warehouse][Authentication to Azure SQL Data Warehouse].
+Para conectarse y realizar consultas con Visual Studio, consulte [Consulta con Visual Studio][Query with Visual Studio].
+To learn more about authentication options, see [Authentication to Azure SQL Data Warehouse][Authentication to Azure SQL Data Warehouse].
+To learn more about authentication options, see <bpt id="p1">[</bpt>Authentication to Azure SQL Data Warehouse<ept id="p1">][Authentication to Azure SQL Data Warehouse]</ept>.

 <!--Articles-->
 [Query with Visual Studio]: ./sql-data-warehouse-query-visual-studio.md